slackapi/bolt-python/docs/_tutorials/getting_started.md

 export SLACK_APP_TOKEN=xapp-<your-app-level-token>
 ```

-Update your Bolt app initialization code to import and use the `SocketModeHandler` and restart the app.
+Update your Bolt app initialization code to import and use the `SocketModeHandler`.
+Restart the app.

 ```python
 import os